Anthony-Calderaro/calderarrow/posts/quotes.md

 > Everyone deserves a [chance to live](https://scryfall.com/card/ons/32/grassland-crusader).
 My job is to make sure they get it.

-> I know that I often sit up at night to [watch for you](https://en.m.wikisource.org/wiki/The_Anabasis_of_Alexander/Book_VII/Chapter_IX), that you may be able to sleep

 > The power to [endure harm](https://scryfall.com/card/chr/4/blood-of-the-martyr) outlives the power to inflict it.

 > I have seen the true path.
 I will not warm myself by the fire — I will [become the flame](https://scryfall.com/card/ice/284/diabolic-vision).